 Headphones — including the popular ear bud variety — can cause the same kind of damage as loud sounds from machinery.
 So when you wear headphones, give your ears a break and keep the volume at a reasonable level.
 Your ears will thank you later!

 If you go to a concert, you might also want to consider taking some earplugs along.
 Loudspeakers at concerts can blast music at such a piercing level that your ears can easily be ringing on the way home.
-If you really want to enjoy music — and enjoy it all your life — you need to protect your ears right now.
+If you really want to enjoy music, you need to protect your ears right now.